 - active tract has high T2 signal and demonstrates intense enhancement

 - chronic tracts have low signal on both T1- and T2-WI and will not show contrast enhancement

 - relationship to the sphincter complex

-- distance of the internal mucosal defect to the perianal skin on coronal images
+- the distance of the internal mucosal defect to the perianal skin on coronal images

 - position of the internal mucosal opening on axial images